Phil MeekinView Profile

 - If third parties considered you to be a director – because you regularly negotiated on behalf of the company, for instance.

-Bankrupts are not allowed to act as company directors, but if they’re acting as shadow directors they could fall foul of the law.
+Bankrupts are not allowed to act as company directors, but if they’re acting as shadow directors, they could fall foul of the law should the company become insolvent.